MNM7164/Michael-M-Code-Portfolio/README.md

 # Michael-M-Code-Portfolio
-This is a portfolio showcasing many different coding projects that I have completed both in my college courses as well as personal coding projects I have done for fun.
+This branch of my portfolio is showcasing my side projects that I have created for fun.
+They are divded based off the reasons I created them: Either for cryptography or for fun.